 But the itch is still there.

 That's why I'm starting again.
-I'm taking one year off from freelancing, and I'll try to build 18 projects in one year.
+I'm taking one year off from freelancing, and I'll try to start something new.

 To new beginnings 🙏